Could ocean water one day completely disappear?

 Great start for the mushroom season in France!
 How do you recognize a toxic mushroom?

 It is important to note that even in extreme scenarios, it is unlikely that all oceans will disappear completely.
-Underground water reservoirs, ice caps and water in the atmosphere represent other forms of water storage which could contribute to the partial regeneration of the oceans.
+Underground water reservoirs, ice caps and water in the atmosphere represent other forms of water storage which might contribute to the partial regeneration of the oceans.

 In conclusion, although the total disappearance of the oceans seems unlikely in the short and medium term, this idea reminds us of the crucial importance of these vast bodies of water for life on Earth.
 Oceans are resilient, but they are also vulnerable to large-scale changes, whether natural or anthropogenic.
 It is therefore imperative that we continue to study and protect our oceans for future generations.